 Service address Service address for the account.
 This will be listed on the bill from your service provider or carrier.

 City, State, Zip of the service address.

 On the Numbers page, enter the phone numbers that you want to transfer in E.164 format.
 For example, for a North America number, use the format +1XXXYYYZZZZ.
-Separate multiple phone numbers by using a comma.
+Use a comma to separate multiple phone numbers.

 If you are doing a full-port, you need to include the service Billing Telephone Number (BTN) in the list.
 If you are doing a partial-port, leave the service Billing Telephone Number (BTN) out of this list.

 If you are doing a full-port, select I am transferring all my numbers from my current carrier.
 If you are doing a partial-port, select I'm only transferring some of my numbers.
 After you choose the right one, click Check number portability.